The Business Book Ghostwriter

 Writing a great business book can help you enhance your brand, position yourself as a thought leader, become the media “go to” person, and otherwise advance your career and promote your business.

 Writing a business book can help you accomplish multiple goals.
-And I can help you create it.
+And we can help you create it.

-As a business book ghostwriter—and the “pen” behind over 50 published books—I’ve worked with leaders of major corporations, independent business people, B2B salespeople, and others.
-Here’s what some of my clients have said about working with me:
+As business book ghostwriters—and the “pen” behind over 50 published books—we’ve worked with leaders of major corporations, independent business people, B2B salespeople, and others.
+Here’s what some of our clients have said about working with us:

 Barry “proved to have a tremendous ability to convert my words,